The Cost of Integrity in Leadership

 We act like peer pressure is something you outgrow.
 You don't.
 It just gets more sophisticated.

-An ancient parable about trees choosing a king offers timeless lessons about what happens when communities pick the wrong leaders — and why the best candidates often refuse the role.
+An old parable about trees choosing a king has a sharp lesson about what happens when communities pick the wrong leaders, and why the best candidates often refuse the role.

 We had no building, no opioid license, no funding, and a patient screaming in pain.
 This is how SEEDS began.

-A leader's failure doesn't just affect them.
-It poisons how people feel about contributing to anything.
+A leader's failure doesn't stay with the leader.
+It poisons how people feel about contributing to anything at all.

 At 3 AM, alone in a dark room with a worsening cough, I faced the hardest fight of my life - not against a virus, but against fear itself.

-Generosity isn't charity.
-It's a leadership discipline that shapes the giver as much as it serves the receiver.
+Generosity is less about charity than people assume.
+It's a discipline that shapes the giver at least as much as it serves the receiver.